A Guide to Wedding Planner Insurance, Licensing and Certification for Aspiring Wedding Planners

 As someone who has experience on both sides of the coin – being uncertified versus certified – I can attest to the difference these credentials make when building trust with clients.

-Now that we have established the importance of licencing and certifications for wedding planners, let us explore the different types of wedding planner certifications available to help you determine which one best suits your career goals and aspirations.
+Now that we have established the importance of licensing and certifications for wedding planners, let us explore the different types of wedding planner certifications available to help you determine which one best suits your career goals and aspirations.

 Different Types of Wedding Planner Certifications